ManolisMariakakis/Zefania-Bibles-XML2CSV-Preservation/README.md

 # Function to URL-decode the filename
 def decrypt_url(filename):
-    # Strip the ".zip" extension before decoding
     base_name = filename.replace('.zip', '')
-    # Decode the URL-encoded parts of the filename
     decrypted_url = urllib.parse.unquote(base_name)
     return decrypted_url

-# Get the current folder
 current_folder = os.getcwd()

 # Iterate through all the files in the folder